 Yes, Medicare Part B may cover medically necessary transportation ordered by a doctor, and Medicare Part A may cover emergency transportation.
 However, Medicare Part A and B do not cover non-emergency transportation to and from your doctor's office.

-Some Medicare Advantage plans may cover non-emergency transportation, such as trips to your doctor's office or clinic.
-Some Medicare Advantage plans also cover Lyft and Uber rides to and from your doctor's office or fitness center.
+Some Medicare Advantage plans may cover non-emergency transportation to plan-approved locations, such as trips to your doctor's office or clinic.

 Medicare Advantage plans provide the same benefits as Medicare Part A and Part B combined into one simple plan.

 Many Medicare Advantage plans may also offer additional benefits such as coverage for prescription drugs and/or dental care or vision care.
 Medicare Advantage plans that offer additional benefits aren’t available in all areas, however.